 Two siblings, Vanessa and Lindsay Gray, have dedicated themselves to protecting the land and water of Aamjiwnaang, an Indigenous community of 800 residents, from being smothered by Canada’s petrochemical industry.
 The chemicals produced by the 57 petrochemical factories that surround their community are known to have a devastating impact on the health and well-being of residents in both Aamjiwnaang and the surrounding Sarnia-Lambton County.

 With the dramaturgy and advisement of the Gray siblings, theatre artists Kevin Matthew Wong and Julia Howman tell a true story of environmental injustice in our own backyard and our shared responsibility in the protection of our environment.

-Mixed Company Theatre is pleased to offer this “thoughtful and inspiring” show (NOW Magazine) to students across the GTA in the Fall of 2018.
+Mixed Company Theatre offered this “thoughtful and inspiring” show (NOW Magazine) to students across the GTA in the Fall of 2018.